tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

-This document draws extensively from ideas in {{?I-D.kazuho-protected-sni}}, but is a much more limited mechanism because it depends on the DNS for the protection of the ESNI key.
+This document draws extensively from ideas in {{?I-D.kazuho-protected-sni}}, but is a much more limited mechanism because it depends on the DNS for the protection of the ECHO key.
 Richard Barnes, Christian Huitema, Patrick McManus, Matthew Prince, Nick Sullivan, Martin Thomson, and David Benjamin also provided important ideas and contributions.